EMISSIONS MEASUREMENT AND MANAGEMENT

 Leak Detection and Repair (LDAR)

 Using optical gas imaging (OGI) cameras, we can identify leaks and initiate repairs to reduce methane emissions on-site.
-We supplement our OGI monitoring with on-site audio, visual and olfactory (AVO) surveys.

-In 2022, we conducted 3112 LDAR surveys using OGI cameras.
+In 2024, we conducted more than 4,600 LDAR surveys using OGI cameras.

 When we detect a leak, our program includes three components for continuous improvement: